dr3du4/dr3du4/README.md

 I am currently learning c #, unity and unreal engine.

-I am currently working on an anti-stress app for students and pixelart RPG in a steampunk atmosphere (working name is "Bestia ze Steamlandu")
+I am currently working on an anti-stress app for students and pixelart RPG in a steampunk atmosphere

 Besides programming, my hobbies are hitchhiking, punk and metal music, craft beers and computer games like Heroes of Might and Magic 3